 If you’re searching for the best places to stay in Vermont in the winter, look no further than The Arlington Inn.
 Our romantic bed and breakfast has everything you need to relax and unwind.
 Plus, our inn is just minutes all of the best places to visit in Vermont in winter!
 Enjoy a complimentary cooked-to-order breakfast each morning of your stay.
 After a fun-filled day of snowy adventure, come back home to the inn and snuggle up in cozy accommodations.

-Each of our rooms features top-notch amenities to ensure that your stay is a comfortable one.
+Any of our rooms would be a great choice for your stay.
 Many of them also have fireplaces to keep you warm during the cold winter months.
 For a truly memorable winter break, we recommend booking your stay in Remember Baker’s Room.
 Sink into the queen canopy bed, cozy up next to the fireplace, or relax on the front porch.
 Make sure to take advantage of our Special Winter Package.
 Then, check our availability and book your stay today!
 We can’t wait to welcome you!